Connor McDavid: 2020–present: Rising team contention, Rocket Richard Trophy win and Conn Smythe Trophy

-During the Oilers' 2022–23 season opener against the Vancouver Canucks, McDavid scored a hat-trick and increased his total career points to 700.
-This made him the sixth-fastest player to reach the milestone, and the fastest player since the 1980s.
-In a season marked by increased scoring generally across the league, McDavid once again lead the league in points from the beginning, this time while also scoring goals at the highest pace of his career thus far.
-On January 22, McDavid scored his 40th goal of the season in a win over the Canucks, becoming the fastest NHL player to 40 goals in a season since Pavel Bure in the 1999–2000 season.
-McDavid reached 800 career points in a February 21 game, the fifth-fastest pace of any player in league history.
+On October 12, 2022, during the Oilers' 2022–23 season opener against the Vancouver Canucks, McDavid scored a hat-trick and increased his total career points to 700.
+This made him the sixth-fastest player in NHL history to reach the milestone, and the fastest player since the 1980s.
+In a season marked by increased scoring generally across the league, McDavid once again led the league in points from the beginning, this time while also scoring goals at the highest pace of his career thus far.
+On January 22, McDavid scored his 40th goal of the season in a win over the Vancouver Canucks, becoming the fastest NHL player to notch 40 goals in a season since Pavel Bure during the 1999–2000 season.
+McDavid reached 800 career points against the Philadelphia Flyers in a February 21 game, the fifth-fastest pace of any player in league history.
 That game was the first of four consecutive two-goal games that saw him reach the 50-goal mark for the first time in a single season on February 27.
 He notched a fifth consecutive two-goal game on March 1, becoming only the fifth player in league history to do so.
-With a goal and an assist in a game against the Ottawa Senators on March 14, he reached 129 points on the season, surpassing Nikita Kucherov's 21st century record set four years prior.
+With a goal and an assist in a game against the Ottawa Senators on March 14, he reached 129 points on the season, surpassing Nikita Kucherov's 21st-century record set four years prior in 2018–19.
+He then reached the 60-goal mark for the first time in his career on March 22, scoring the game-winning goal in overtime against the Arizona Coyotes.
+He was only the fourth player to do so in the 21st century, and, in 72 games, reached it faster than anyone since Mario Lemieux in 1995-96.
+McDavid scored his 64th goal on April 8, which made him the sixth player in NHL history to hit the 150-point threshold, whilst leading the league in goals for the first time in his career.
+He finished the season with 64 goals and 153 points, winning his fifth (and third consecutive) Art Ross Trophy and, for the first time in his career, earning the Maurice "Rocket" Richard Trophy for leading the NHL in goal-scoring.
+He was the first Oiler to win the Richard Trophy, and the first to lead the NHL in goals since Gretzky in 1986–87.
+His 64 goals were one short of Alexander Ovechkin's post-lockout record of 65 in the 2007–08 season.
+His 153 points were the most for a player since Lemieux in 1996, and the fourth-most for any player in NHL history, behind Gretzky, Lemieux and Steve Yzerman.
+The Canadian Broadcasting Corporation dubbed it "the season of the century."
+He was once again named finalist for both the Hart Memorial Trophy and the Ted Lindsay Award.
+Winning both awards, he finished the season with four individual player trophies.
+He received 195 of 196 first-place votes for the Hart Trophy, narrowly missing a second unanimous win.